 The following Fish Passage Plan change is suggested to allow real time adjustments to unit operations in the case where crowding is occurring in the Washington Shore adult ladder.
 This change should take effect as soon as FPOM approves the language:

 2.1.2.1.
 Unit Priority during Split Flows.
 Before August 31, if adult and jack salmonid counts equal or exceed 30,000 fish/day, Project Fisheries will initiate coordination with the Fish Passage Operations & Maintenance (FPOM) team to discuss options for splitting flow between powerhouses to balance attraction flow and adult passage among the project’s fishways.
-After August 31, when adult and jack salmonid counts equal or exceed 25,000 fish/day, the Project will operate two priority turbines at PH1 in an attempt to balance adult passage between both powerhouses (assuming no PH1 units are already operating).
+After August 31, when adult and jack salmonid counts equal or exceed 25,000 fish/day, the Project will operate two (or more) priority turbines at PH1 in an attempt to balance adult passage between both powerhouses (assuming no PH1 units are already operating).
+While PH2 is still the priority powerhouse, the project fisheries, at their discretion, may shift additional unit flow, up to half the combined powerhouse flow, to PH1 as necessary to alleviate adult fishway crowding.
 This operation will continue until adult and jack salmonid counts fall below 20,000 fish.

 2.1.2.1.a.
 Turbine units at PH1 should be operated at the mid or upper 1% range whenever possible during split flow operations.